Consignee

 Logistics Term

-A consignee is the person who ordered goods or the receiver of the goods being transported.
+A consignee is the person who orders freight or equipment and the entity that receives the transport.
 On the transportation documents, the address of the consignee is where the goods are to be delivered unless instructed otherwise.
-They’re listed as the buyer on the BOL form.
+The Bill of Lading (BOL) lists them as the shipper.
 A consignee can order less than truckload (LTL) or full truckload (FTL) cargo.
 When the cargo gets to the consignee, they should inspect them to ensure they’ve been delivered safely before signing the BOL form.